mkostanbaeva/test1/mediastorage-api.md

 # API
-For work, you can use the following handlers:
+For work, you can use the following handle:
 * [upload](#upload)
 * [get](#get)
 * [downloadinfo](#downloadinfo)